 This session is open to all attendees, but of particular interest to young professionals.

-Cecily Milligan, Content Director, Actual Size
+Cecily Milligan, Client Relations + Content Director, Actual Size

 Cecily Milligan is a Content Director at Actual Size, a Pittsburgh-based creative agency, where she blends her passion for branding and meaningful connections into her work.
 Beyond the office, she channels that same energy into community-building, most notably as the founder of the Page Turners Book Club (est. Dec.
 2023).
 What began as a 15-member group has blossomed into a group of 75+ women, featuring indie bookstore partnerships, pop-ups with 25+ small, women-owned businesses, and nearly 500 books donated to Magee Women’s and other causes.
 When she’s not championing creativity or literary joy, you’ll find her supporting local initiatives and disaster relief efforts.